 The night was very calm and I slept until 7 AM.
 Later in the morning I put on mask and flippers and after checking the anchor which had not moved I swam ashore.
 I walked along the beach.
 There were there only 5-6 people.

 In the late afternoon I spoke with Alice on FaceTime.
 She is getting ready to fly to Jackson tomorrow and visit Corinna and the grand children.
 She will then return to Washington, DC on the 19th, the day that Thetis is scheduled for her haul-out.
-The forecasts predict the same calm weather for tonight and tomorrow but on Tuesday the southerlies will be back.
-My plan is to relocate tomorrow to Lampsi, the cove about 1 mile NE of Skala, Patmos’ harbor, do some shopping and spend the night there and on Tuesday morning go to Moschato in Lipsi.
+The forecasts predicted the same calm weather for tonight and tomorrow but on Tuesday the southerlies will be back.
+My plan was to relocate tomorrow to Lampsi, the cove about 1 mile NE of Skala, Patmos’ harbor, do some shopping and spend the night there and on Tuesday morning go to Moschato in Lipsi.

 Later in the afternoon I went ashore and took a 2 hour hike along the #7 trail that leads to the Panayia tou Geranou.
 After my return I had the obligatory ouzo and then ate pasta with more of the chicken roast.